robke0224/blockchain/README.md

 ### 1. **`keiciaIvesti` Function**:
    - Alters the input string by applying XOR on each character.
-   - Different transformations are applied based on whether the character is uppercase, lowercase, or a non-alphabet character.
+   - Applies transformations based on character type (uppercase, lowercase, or non-alphabetic).
+   - Optionally uses NAND operations and inversion for extra randomness.
-   - Reverses the modified string at the end.
+   - Reverses the modified string at the end for additional complexity.

 ### 2. **`ivestis_i_bitus` Function**:
-   - Converts the input string into a binary representation (256 bits).
+   - Converts the input string into a binary string representation (256 bits).
-   - Pads the input string with the letter `k` to ensure it reaches a minimum length of 32 characters.
+   - Ensures the string has a minimum length of 32 characters by padding with the letter k.

 ### 3. **`hexas` Function**:
-   - Increases the value of hexadecimal characters.
+   -Increases the value of hexadecimal characters.
-   - For numbers (0-9), increments the character by 1, and for letters (A-F, a-f), shifts the character within its range.
+   - For numbers (0-9), increments the character by 1; for letters (A-F, a-f), shifts them within the allowable hexadecimal range.

 ### 4. **`sesiolika_bitu` Function**:
-   - Converts the binary string into hexadecimal using 4-bit chunks.
+   - Converts the binary string to hexadecimal using 4-bit chunks.
-   - Randomizes the transformation based on conditions such as the presence of uppercase letters or exclamation marks in the original input.
+   - Randomizes transformations based on certain conditions like uppercase letters or special characters in the input string.
-   - Ensures the result is exactly 64 hexadecimal characters.
+   - Ensures the final result is a 64-character hexadecimal string.

-### 5. **`suma` Function**:
+### 5. **`priebalses` Function**:
-   - Calculates the sum of the alphabetic characters in the input string.
+   - Calculates the sum of the alphabetic positions of consonants in the input string.
-   - Treats both uppercase and lowercase letters as lowercase to compute the sum.
+   - Treats both uppercase and lowercase consonants equally by converting the characters to lowercase.
+   - Returns a sum that is later used to modify the binary representation of the input string.

-### 6. **`dauginti_bitus_is_sumos` Function**:
+### 6. **`daugyba` Function**:
-   - Modifies the binary string based on the sum of the alphabetic characters.
+   - Takes a binary string and modifies it based on the sum of consonants (`wordSum`) provided by `priebalses`.
-   - Performs bitwise changes using the sum value.
+   - If the `invert` flag is set, it will invert the bits; otherwise, it directly modifies the bits using the consonant sum.
+   - The function stops modifying the string once `wordSum` is exhausted (divided down to zero).

 ### 7. **`apdoroja` Function**:
    - Coordinates the hashing process by: